About | Guidelines | Random Tables | Character Sheet

 Character Sheet Usage

 • Your data is not uploaded and others cannot read it.
-See Legal.
+Read about Your Data in Legal.

 • Export your data to back it up between sessions and import it as needed